 Every 2 seconds someone in the United States needs blood.

 Major disasters do not usually require large amounts of blood, and in most cases hospitals rely on the blood that is already on their shelves to save lives.

-But that's when blood centers see the greatest outpouring of
+But that's when blood centers see the greatest outpouring of support from donors.

 Blood is needed everyday.
 You can help blood centers fill every request for blood by making sure it is available before it's needed.

 Included below are charts that breakdown the usage of both red blood cells and platelets with U.S. hospitals.